chemotargets/assay_inspector/README.md

 * smiles: The SMILES string representation of each molecule in the dataset.
 * value: The annotated value for each molecule — use a numerical value for regression tasks or a binary label (0 or 1) for classification tasks.
 * ref: The reference source name from which each value-molecule annotation was obtained.
-* endpoint: The name of the endpoint under study.
+* endpoint: The name of the endpoint to analyze.

 ## Usage